 The basic principle

-Let us suppose there is a transmission line AB having a source at A end only.
-Let us extend the protection zone to B. Let the distance relay be at A end, where the local current and voltage are fetched from CT and PT at A. Assume that the voltage-to-current ratio is 1 for simplicity.
+Let AB be a transmission line with a single source at the A end.
+The extended protection zone is till B. The distance relay is present at the A end, where the local current and voltage are fetched from CT and PT at A. Assume that the voltage-to-current ratio is 1 for simplicity.

-The reach of the relay is thus made to be Zset.
-The line is modeled as an R-L circuit for the purpose of relaying without much loss of accuracy.
+The reach of the distance relay is thus made to be Zset.
+The line AB is modeled as an R-L circuit so that high accuracy is achieved via relaying.

-Let’s consider three faults: an internal fault F1, an external fault F3, and a fault at reach point fault F2.
-Now, let us compare the relay voltage VR with the product of relay current IR and Z, for all three faults.
+Now let’s consider three faults: an internal fault at F1, an external fault at F3, and a fault at the reach point fault at F2.
+Comparing the relay voltage VR with the product of relay current IR and Z, for all three faults.

-The relay, therefore, somehow, must compute the impedance as seen from its location and compare it with a set value to make the trip decision.
-Because of the simple series model of the faulted line, the line impedance is directly proportional to the distance to the fault.
-Hence the name distance relay.
-Such a relay is called an under-impedance relay.
-In practice, however, the word under is dropped and the relay is simply called impedance relay.
+The relay, therefore must compute the impedance, seen from its location and compare it with a set value to make the trip decision.
+Because of the simple series model of the transmission line, the line impedance is directly proportional to the distance to the fault.
+Hence the relay is called a distance relay.
+Distance relays are also termed as under-impedance relays, however in practice, the word under is ignored and called an impedance relay.

-When we consider the arc resistance, the fault characteristic of the transmission line gets modified from a straight line with a slope to an area as shown.
+When we consider the arc resistance as in practice most faults contain the arc, the fault characteristic of the transmission line gets modified from a straight line with a slope to an area as shown.

 Zones of Distance protection: